 \subsection{Scale dependence of the neutrino signal}

-Given the overall decrease in neutrino detectability going to small scales evident in Fig. \ref{fig:single_scale_chi2_zeta}, it is relevant to quantify the scales at which the statistical significance of the neutrino signal reaches a given threshold, as a function of neutrino mass, redshift, and configuration set, when moving from the largest scales considered in our analysis to progressively smaller ones.

-Equations \ref{eq:p-value} and \ref{eq:signif} allow the conversion of the $\redchiq(s_{12}, s_{13})$ values into the statistical significance of the signal as a function of the triangle sides $s_{12}$ and $s_{13}$.
+Given the overall decrease in neutrino detectability at smaller scales in Fig. \ref{fig:single_scale_chi2_zeta}, it is relevant to quantify the scales at which the statistical significance of the neutrino signal reaches a given threshold, as a function of neutrino mass, redshift, and configuration set, when moving from the largest scales considered in our analysis to progressively smaller ones.
+Equations \ref{eq:p-value} and \ref{eq:signif} allow us to convert the $\redchiq(s_{12}, s_{13})$ values into the statistical significance of the signal as a function of the triangle sides $s_{12}$ and $s_{13}$.
 We performed this conversion considering the sets of configurations marked with lines in Fig. \ref{fig:single_scale_chi2_zeta}, which we found to encode most of the information content from neutrinos.
-For this analysis, we identified the characteristic scale $s_{\mathrm{cross}}$ at which, starting from $s_{\max} = 147.5 \, \mpch$ and moving towards smaller scales, the statistical significance first reaches $1\sigma$ and then $3\sigma$ thresholds.
-Recalling that smaller $p$-values correspond to higher significances, for a given combination of $M_\nu$, redshift, and configurations, the scale $s_{\mathrm{cross}}$ can be derived as a function of the statistical significance $N\sigma$ as
+For this analysis, we identified the characteristic scale $s_{\mathrm{cross}}$ at which, starting from $s_{\max} = 147.5 \, \mpch$ and moving toward smaller scales, the statistical significance first reaches $1\sigma$ and then $3\sigma$ thresholds.
+We recall that lower $p$ values correspond to higher significances.
+For a given combination of $M_\nu$, redshift, and configurations, the scale $s_{\mathrm{cross}}$ can therefore be derived as a function of the statistical significance $N\sigma$ as

-where the scale $s$ can be equivalently considered either as $s_{12}$ or $s_{13}$ (since one side is a function of the other one along the specified lines), $N = 1$ or $3$ for $1\sigma$ or $3\sigma$ significance, respectively, and $p(N\sigma)$ is just the $p$-value corresponding to $N\sigma$ significance.
-This value, therefore, represents an upper limit on the scales that need to be included to obtain a given significant detection of neutrinos: the larger this scale, the easier it is to detect neutrino effects; the lower it is, the more scales one needs to include to get a significant detection.
+where the scale $s$ can equivalently be considered as either $s_{12}$ or $s_{13}$ (since one side is a function of the other side along the specified lines), $N = 1$ or $3$ for $1\sigma$ or $3\sigma$ significance, respectively, and $p(N\sigma)$ is just the $p$ value corresponding to $N\sigma$ significance.
+This value therefore represents an upper limit on the scales that need to be included to obtain a given significant detection of neutrinos: the larger this scale, the easier the neutrino effects are detected; the lower it is, the more scales need to be included for a significant detection.

-The results are shown in Fig. \ref{fig:summary_zeta} for the connected 3PCF, in the form of matrices whose elements report the values of $s_{\mathrm{cross}}$ as a function of $M_\nu$ and $z$.
-For isosceles and quasi-isosceles configurations, we set $s = s_{12}$, while for configurations with fixed $s_{12} = 10$ \mpch\ we set $s = s_{13}$.

-Overall, a given significance threshold is reached at progressively larger scales for increasing neutrino masses or decreasing redshift, as evident from the increasing values of $s_{\mathrm{cross}}$ moving from the upper matrix row or the leftmost column (associated with $z = 2$ and $M_\nu = 0.1$ \ev, respectively) towards the lower-right matrix element (corresponding to $M_\nu = 0.4$ \ev\ and $z = 0$).